 Strasbourg gunman shot dead by French police

-STRASBOURG, France: French police on Thursday (Dec 13) shot dead a gunman who had been on the run since killing three people at Strasbourg's popular Christmas market, a source said.
+STRASBOURG, France: French police on Thursday (Dec 13) shot dead a gunman who had been on the run since killing three people at Strasbourg's popular Christmas market, sources said.

 READ: French police sweep Strasbourg in hunt for gunman

-He was believed to have been injured after exchanging fire with soldiers during the attack, but managed to escape and had not been seen since getting out of a taxi in Neudorf.
+He was believed to have been injured after exchanging fire with soldiers during the attack, but managed to escape and had not been seen since getting out of a taxi in the Neudorf area of the northern French city.

+Minutes before the fatal shooting on Thursday, a helicopter with powerful searchlight flew over Neudorf.

+"He fired on a team of police who returned fire," a police source told AFP.

 A fifth person was detained by police for questioning on Thursday, in addition to the suspect's parents and two brothers who have been in custody since Wednesday.

-Interior Minister Christophe Castaner announced that the Strasbourg Christmas market would reopen on Friday.
+Interior Minister Christophe Castaner, who was due to visit the scene and give a news conference later Thursday, had announced that the Strasbourg Christmas market would reopen on Friday.

 French President Emmanuel Macron expressed "the solidarity of the whole country" towards the victims as he arrived for a European summit in Brussels.